AI-led BPM transformation strategy

 2

-Build a cross-functional team
+Build a cross-functional team from day one

 3

-Set outcome-based KPIs from day one
+Set outcome-based KPIs from the start

 4